Building a World-Class Remote Team

 - Create a standard process for communicating issues and addressing challenges.

 - Provide remote employees with the right communication and collaboration tools to streamline workflow and minimize errors or delays, such as a unified communications platform, file sharing app, and project management software.

 Cultivate Employee Loyalty

 Remote teams that are happy with their employee experience are more motivated, productive, and loyal.
 They tend to stay in their jobs longer and gain the institutional knowledge required to work independently and productively.
 Here’s how to improve employee loyalty and engagement:

 - Foster a company culture that increases motivation and empowers employees to take initiative and manage their work proactively.
 For example, encourage and reward creative problem-solving.

 - Include remote employees in your organization’s culture and help them feel proud to be part of it.
-For example, hold meetings and other events where remote team members can chat with leaders, other employees, and each other.
+For example, hold meetings (effective meetings) and other events where remote team members can chat with leaders, other employees, and each other.

 - Encourage employees to bond with each other.
 For instance, create “virtual water coolers” so team members can connect and build rapport with each other as part of their daily routine.

 Monitor Team Member Performance